pierrejay/EZModbus/docs/30-how-to-guides/301-modbus-server-slave.md

 - At compile time, by setting the build flag `EZMODBUS_SERVER_REQ_MUTEX_TIMEOUT_MS`
 - At runtime, by providing the `Server` ctor's last argument (`reqMutexTimeoutMs`)

-The default behaviour ensures 100% request hit rate but may be prone to deadlocks, as a bug in handlers might cause a stuck interface to block other threads.
-A safer compromise may be to use a fixed timeout of 50~100 ms, long enough to guarantee success while allowing to detect logic bugs in case of repeated timeouts
+The default behaviour ensures 100% request hit rate but may be prone to deadlocks, as a bug in user-defined handlers might cause a stuck interface to block other threads.
+A safer compromise may be to use a fixed timeout of 50~100 ms, long enough to guarantee success while allowing to detect logic bugs in handlers in case of repeated timeouts.

 **Interface limits**: The server enforces a maximum number of interfaces defined at compile time (2 by default).
 This limit can be adjusted using the `EZMODBUS_SERVER_MAX_INTERFACES` build flag if more interfaces are needed.